(CNN) — Christmas in the USA is a combination of traditions from around the world.

 General admission is $30.
 On view through January 6.

 There are more than 6.5 million lights and 1,000 decorated trees at Silver Dollar City.

 While Branson, Missouri, has grown by leaps and celebrity theaters over the past several decades, Silver Dollar City has been here since 1960.

-With more than 5 million lights and 1,000 decorated trees, along with nightly parades and two musical productions, An Old Time Christmas is home to the 5-Story Special Effects Christmas Tree that features 350,000 LED lights and, synchronized with Christmas music, can make up to 100 light changes per second.
+There are more than 6.5 million lights, over 1,000 decorated trees, nightly parades and two musical productions at An Old Time Christmas.
+A major highlight is its five-story special effects tree that features 350,000 LED lights.
+Synchronized with Christmas music, it can make up to 100 light changes per second.

 Following a half-mile path through the Gardens' 24 acres, visitors see thousands of colorful lights highlight the winter beauty of Ponderosa pines, cottonwoods and other native Western plants.

 Since 1956, parents have brought their children to Philadelphia's Center City to marvel at a department store's resident light display during the holidays.

 Macy's (formerly Wanamaker's) Christmas Light Show has a Magic Christmas Tree and more than 100,000 LEDs arranged behind a four-story velvet curtain that tell a story with reindeer, toy soldiers and ballerinas.

 At the end of the show, the 287-ton Wanamaker Organ, the largest operational pipe organ in the world, plays "O Tannenbaum."
 Visitors can also relive "A Christmas Carol," where 100 figurines in authentic period dress recreate Scrooge's adventures.